 Judgment helps us spot the difference between a friend and a salesperson on the job.
 Both may recommend products to us, but we treat those recommendations very differently.

-It also helps us spot whether Beth’s new beau is a generally good dude, or someone to watch out for.
+It also helps us spot whether Beth’s new sweetie is a generally good dude or someone to watch out for.
 Because we love Beth and we want her to be safe and well.

-When we speak with friends, family, and coworkers, judgement tells us whether the interaction feels normal and reasonable, or uncomfortable and in some way (either physically or emotionally) dangerous.
-System 2 may acquire more information and adjust these judgements over time, but it’s no less important to have something to work with.
+When we speak with friends, family, and coworkers, judgment tells us whether the interaction feels normal and reasonable, or uncomfortable and in some way (either physically or emotionally) dangerous.
+System 2 may acquire more information and adjust these judgments over time, but it’s no less essential to have something to work with.

 Yeah But Like, You Still Shouldn’t Judge Though, Right?

-“But Sam,” you say to me from your comfy spot in your chair (I hope you’re in a comfy chair), “this whole post is just a bunch of obnoxious semantics.
+“But,” you say from your comfy chair, “this whole article is just a bunch of semantics.
 You know what people mean by ‘judging’ others, and that’s still a lame thing to do.”

 I get it.
 The pastime of looking down on others is garbage.
-It does just as much harm to the person doing it as it does to the person on the receiving end, as well as anyone even in the vicinity of it.
+It does just as much harm to the person doing it as it does to the person on the receiving end.

-But as always, it’s important to be intentional.
-My plea here is that you separate this insecure lamesauce from the helpful mechanism of reading your environment, including the people you interact with, and watching for important warning signs.
+The point is to separate this insecure behavior from the helpful mechanism of reading your environment, including the people you interact with, and watching for crucial warning signs.
 Judge, but don’t judge.